Advertise with Us!

 Data Science is the buzzword for the current and perhaps the next few generations.
 If you want to read about Data science, this blog will certainly help you.
 While everyone is going gaga about data science and how to become a data scientist, it is important you know the difference between being a data scientist and a data analyst.

-Both data scientist and data analyst deal with a lot of data and need an analytical mindset.
+Both data scientists and data analysts deal with a lot of data and need an analytical mindset.
 Currently, the designation of a Data Scientist is one of the highest paying jobs in the computer industry.

 At the surface, both seem to be the same and that’s why we thought of digging into each in detail and found out that both positions are somewhat similar but a lot different in their scope!